 In addition to the above components, I am going to add two final concepts to this taxonomy:

-- Scenes of rising tension: high energy scenes, pushing the plot forwards towards the next major event.
+- Scenes of rising tension: high energy scenes that drive the plot forwards towards the next major event.

-- Scenes of falling tension: low energy scenes allowing the characters (and readers) to ponder, react to, deal with, and make plans regarding the major events the came before it.
+- Scenes of falling tension: low energy scenes that allow characters (and readers) to ponder, react to, deal with, and make plans regarding the major events the came before it.